josevalim/lego-lang/README.md

 Could now be rewritten as:

     if some_variable do
-      invoke_some_method
+      invoke_some_function
     else:
       done
     end

 There two other features provided syntactically by key-value blocks.
 The first one is the ability to handle empty expressions.
 The second allows them to work as accumulators to duplicated key blocks.
-This is convenient to implement `case`/`match` (also known as `switch`/`case` and `case`/`when` in other languages):
+These are convenient to implement `case`/`match` (also known as `switch`/`case` and `case`/`when` in other languages):

     case some_var do
     match: 0